pygame/pygame/docs/reST/ref/controller.rst

 Pygame uses xbox controllers naming conventions (like a, b, x, y for buttons) but they always refer to the same buttons.
-For example ``CONTROLLER_BUTTON_X`` is always the leftmost button of the 4 buttons on the rigth.
+For example ``CONTROLLER_BUTTON_X`` is always the leftmost button of the 4 buttons on the right.

 Controllers can generate the following events::